Our Deposit List is full but taking names for our 2025 waiting list for SprinG kids!

 We have some serious dairy stock.
 As you go through our doe’s pedigrees, you will see some of the finest bloodlines in the country, including: Old Mountain Farm, Twin Creeks, Rosasharn, Prairie Wood, Stonewall, Denning Hill, Spring’s Run, Dawnland, Valley View, Morning Star, Thornhurst Farm, Flat Rocks and Fairlea.
 All of our goats are registered with the American Goat Society (AGS).
 If you choose to, yours can be too!
 We will give each new owner bringing home does registration papers.

-Our whole herd tested negative for CAE and Brucellosis in 2011.
+Our whole herd tested negative for CAE and Brucellosis in 2024.
 Since then any new additions have been from tested herds and we test 1/3 of the herd each year just to be extra sure everyone is doing great.
 Kelsey at Annabessacook Veterinary Service have been with us for a decade and helps us keep all our herd in the best possible health.
-We still have the first goat we ever purchased and feel like at 14 years old, Don Pedro is a testament to our good practices in maintaining a herd with the highest standards possible.

 As we have had more and more kids each year, we have focused on energy on communicating with new goat parents and posting to Facebook, and have not posted their pictures on the website, but below are some pics of the kids from earlier years!
 Check out Facebook for pictures of this years kids as they arrive.